Venetoclax (Venclexta™)

 Diarrhea

-Your oncology team can recommend medications to relieve diarrhea.
+Your provider can recommend medications to relieve diarrhea.
 Also, try eating low-fiber, bland foods, such as white rice and boiled or baked chicken.
 Avoid raw fruits, vegetables, whole-grain breads, cereals, and seeds.
 Soluble fiber is found in some foods and absorbs fluid, which can help relieve diarrhea.
 Foods high in soluble fiber include: applesauce, bananas (ripe), canned fruit, orange sections, boiled potatoes, white rice, products made with white flour, oatmeal, cream of rice, cream of wheat, and farina.
-Drink 8-10 glasses of non-alcoholic, un-caffeinated fluid a day to prevent dehydration.
+Drink 8 to 10 glasses of non-alcoholic, un-caffeinated fluid a day to prevent dehydration.

 Fatigue